 And, speaking of bars and writers, the city has a long history of their (sometimes unfortunate) convergence.
 O. Henry penned The Gift of the Magi in Pete’s Tavern in the Gramercy Park neighborhood.
 McSorley’s Old Ale House in the East Village was immortalized by The New Yorker’s infamously blocked writer Joseph Mitchell.
 The White Horse Tavern in the West Village was the site of Welsh poet Dylan Thomas’s last drink before he died from having a few too many.

 From the Harlem of W. E. B. DuBois, Zora Neale Hurston and Langston Hughes to Midtown’s Algonquin Round Table, to the Greenwich Village of Walt Whitman, Henry James and, later, the Beat Poets, it’s hard to find a corner of the city without literary history.

 The borough of Brooklyn is, according to writer Jonathan Lethem, “repulsive with novelists.”
-Betty Smith (A Tree Grows in Brooklyn) lived in Williamsburg; writers as diverse as Norman Mailer (The Naked and the Dead) and Gypsy Rose Lee (The G-String Murders) lived in Brooklyn Heights; and many contemporary authors like Jennifer Egan, Colm Toibin, Rick Moody, and Kate Christiansen call the borough their home.
+Betty Smith (A Tree Grows in Brooklyn) lived in Williamsburg.
+Writers as diverse as Norman Mailer (The Naked and the Dead) and Gypsy Rose Lee (The G-String Murders) lived in Brooklyn Heights.
+Many contemporary authors like Jennifer Egan, Colm Toibin, Rick Moody and Kate Christiansen have called the borough their home.

-During a typical New York City rush hour you’ll see subway commuters reading books and devices, while thousands of book clubs are meeting in apartments and restaurants and bars to discuss their selections.
+During a typical New York City rush hour you’ll see subway commuters reading books and devices, while thousands of book clubs are meeting in apartments, restaurants and bars to discuss their selections.